 - Using the soil to grow food for human consumption.

-Current law has various provisions that deal with burial, cremation, interment, and entombment.
-In connection with authorizing natural reduction, the bill replaces these terms with the phrase "final disposition", which term is defined to include natural reduction.
-The following types of provisions are updated to reflect the option to use natural reduction:
+Colorado law has various provisions that deal with burial, cremation, interment, and entombment.
+In connection with authorizing natural reduction, the act replaces these terms with the phrase "final disposition", which term is defined to include natural reduction.
+The act updates the following types of provisions to reflect the option to use natural reduction:

 - Life insurance statutes;